 (V.80) When my eyes behold limited beings, I shall think, "Depending on them, I shall attain Buddhahood," and look with a sincere and loving manner.

 I’d like to point out how all these verses really do come out of Shantideva, and that these eight verses are just putting together some of the main essence of Engaging in Bodhisattva Behavior.

-So, I think it can be helpful to meditate for a few moments, a few minutes, on what really is our attitude toward other beings.
-And how do we actually regard them?
-And can we regard them with this type of attitude?
+So, I think it can be helpful to meditate for a few minutes on what really is our attitude toward other beings.
+How do we actually regard them?
+Can we regard them with this type of attitude?
 I mean this is attitude-training.
-Whenever you see anyone, even a fly in your room, or a mosquito, as Shantideva said, “Depending on this being I shall attain Buddhahood,” and try to identify, and not only identify, but try eventually to feel inspiration.
+Whenever you see anyone, even a fly in your room, or a mosquito, do you have the attitude like what Shantideva said, “Depending on this being I shall attain Buddhahood.”
+Can you regard others like this, and feel inspiration from that?

 It’s obviously very difficult.
 One of the things that Atisha was famous for was, as he traveled to Tibet, whenever he saw an animal or any being, he always called them “my mother.”
-And it wasn’t that he was putting on, but it was very, very sincere.
+And it wasn’t that he was putting this on; it was very sincere.

-And try taking it one step further, to practice as we do in the sensitivity training, which is to look around the room with the attitude toward each person, that “Depending on this person I can achieve enlightenment,” and that “This person is more valuable to me” – this is really difficult – “more valuable to me than a million Euros.”
+Try taking it one step further, to practice as we do in the sensitivity training, which is to look around the room with the attitude toward each person, that “Depending on this person I can achieve enlightenment,” and that “This person is more valuable to me” – this is really difficult – “more valuable to me than a million euros.”
 This is what the verse is asking us to do.
 This is the first of these eight points.
 These aren’t easy.
 It’s an incredible changing of attitudes, if one can view others like this.
 And a very good example is, as I said, His Holiness the Dalai Lama.
-Whenever he meets somebody – utterly filled with bliss and joy, just came across a treasure.
+Whenever he meets somebody – he is utterly filled with bliss and joy, as if he just came across a treasure.